-- 71. Every candidate is entitled to be present at the count, or to be represented by a nominee, and to scrutinise the count.
+- voting paper.
+Both valid and invalid voting papers should be stored in a safe and secure place prior to being brought to the count. - 70.
+The count, both for elections involving the online elections portal and those involving voting papers, should take place on one of the days allotted in the timetable.
+It is not necessary to hold the count for the proctorial elections and the count for the House of Laity elections on the same day, though dioceses may choose to do so.
+The count can only take place on a date after the expiry of the voting period.
+Where voting papers have been used, it is permissible to sort and number them in preparation for the count, but the input of the voting papers into a computer program or a manual count must not begin until the allotted day and time of the count. - 71.
+Every candidate is entitled to be present at the count, or to be represented by a nominee, and to scrutinise the count.
 This scrutiny does, for example, entitle the candidate or nominee to ask the presiding officer to verify the accuracy of the data in the online elections portal but not to participate in the count.
 To that end, the presiding officer must notify all candidates in writing of the time and place of the count, giving not less than seven days' notice.
 The notice must include an explanation of the right of appeal against the election result.
 At the count any votes declared invalid by the presiding officer should be offered for examination by candidates or their nominees who are present. - 72.
 The count is concluded with the declaration of the result by the presiding officer.
 A candidate attending the count does not have the right to demand a recount.
 However, within seven days of the count being completed, the presiding officer can (with the concurrence of the provincial registrar for elections) order a recount if he or she is of the opinion that there might have been an irregularity or inaccuracy in the original count.
 If there is a recount, again, all candidates should be given due notice of the day, time and place.
 The notice must also include an explanation of the right of appeal against the election result. - 73.
 The count must be conducted in accordance with the STV Rules.
 In an election involving voting papers, this means either using a computer program certified by CES as consistent with the STV Rules or manually using the guide referred to in paragraph 62 above.
-Presiding officers are recommended to use the 'eSTV' program for this purpose, a copy of which has been circulated to them for the purposes of the 2020 elections. - 74.
+Presiding officers are recommended to use the 'eSTV' program for this purpose, a copy of which has been circulated to them for the purposes of the 2021 elections. - 74.
 If, in a case involving voting papers, a diocese prefers to employ the services of CES to assist the presiding officer with the count, it is free to do so.
 (Any cost involved should, as an election expense, fall on the diocese.)
 It is advisable to make arrangements for this purpose with CES well in advance.
-It is suggested that before approaching CES for this purpose, dioceses first contact the Clerk to the Synod (contact details on page 2).
+It is suggested that before approaching CES for this purpose, dioceses first contact the Clerk to the Synod (contact details below).

-P NOTICE OF RESULT
+NOTICE OF RESULT